Big-Life-Lab/PHES-ODM/metadata_template.md

 -   **Merging tables** : Merging tables into a wide table requires additional steps when a variable does not have an unique name (when the variable name appears in more than one table).
 For example, variables such as `dateTime`, `notes`, `description`, `type`, `version` and `ID` variables such as `sampleID` are used in several tables.
 Use the following approach:

     -   Variable that are not unique (they are in more than one table): add the table name to the variable by concatenate column names with `_`. e.g. `dateTime` from the `Sample` table becomes `Sample_dateTime`.
-    -   Variable that are unique (they in only one table in the entire OMD).
+    -   Variable that are unique (they are in only one table in the entire OMD).
 No variable name changes are needed.

 -   **Derived, summary or transformed measure**: These measures are generated to summarize or transform one or more variables.
 Naming convention follows the same approach as naming variable and category names, except use a `_` when concatenating variable or category names.
-Examples of derived measure the calculation of a mean mean value of one or more SARS-CoV-2 regions.
+Examples of a derived measure is the calculation of a mean value of one or more SARS-CoV-2 regions.
 Normalization and standardization are other examples of a transformed measure.
-Typically derived, summary or transform measures are not reported, rather the preferred reporting approach reporting the underlying measures.
+Typically derived, summary or transformed measures are not reported, rather the preferred reporting approach is reporting the underlying individual measures.

 -   **Date time**: YYYY-MM-DD HH:mm:ss (24 hour format, in UTC)